sprcoder/AWS_Projects/Lambda-SAM-App/README.md

 # Lambda SAM
-A Sample SAM app to create a Lambda function in AWS that gets triggered based on any new item in s3 bucket.
+A node.js app to create a Lambda function in AWS using SAM that gets triggered based on any new item in s3 bucket.
 The app saves the item name along with timestamp in a table in DynamoDB

 ## AWS SAM - Serverless Application Model
 Similar to Cloud formation template, SAM is a framework used for automated deployment using config based approach.